oyvindeh/ucss/README.md

 ```
 or specify another file name using the -g option.
 For more info on the config
 file, see below.

+For advanced usage, please see the sections about config files.

 ### Usage (as library)